|

 How much drainage should I use? - Bog Garden Forum - GardenWeb

-... .
-I didn't add any perlite to my mix, I used roughly 1 part WET peat (packed) and 1 part coarse sand, maybe a little more peat than sand.
+... (packed) and 1 part coarse sand, maybe a little more peat than sand.
 I've read since, and would probably do myself, that 2 parts peat to one part sand is good.
-The extra peat would hold moisture better.
-What I didn't know until I started stocking my bog is the different requirements for ...
+The extra ...
+15:22 I was thinking of using spaghnum moss and we have a granite decomposed sand we can get a rock company.
+What I am also curious about is some websites ...

 forums.gardenweb.com